- Soil Association

 As of the 1st of August 2021, some of the cost incurred for certification required for movements between Northern Ireland and GB can be covered by the UK government Movement Assistance Scheme (MAS).
 Further guidance on gov.uk can be found here.

-If you currently hold a Wholesaler licence and import from the EU or wish to export to the EU or NI, you will require a Processor licence in addition to, or instead of your Wholesaler licence.
+If you currently hold a Wholesaler licence and import from the EU, you will require a Processor licence in addition to, or instead of your Wholesaler licence.
 You can read more about changes for Wholesalers in our Trade News article.

 Changes to licenced enterprises for existing licensees